Hate speech laws by country

 Hate speech is public speech that expresses hate or encourages violence towards a person or group based on something such as race, religion, sex, or sexual orientation.
 Hate speech is "usually thought to include communications of animosity or disparagement of an individual or a group on account of a group characteristic such as race, colour, national origin, sex, disability, religion, or sexual orientation".

 Hate speech laws by country

 Australia

-Australia's hate speech laws vary by jurisdiction.
-All Australian jurisdictions give redress when a person is victimised on account of colour, ethnicity, national origin, or race.
-Some jurisdictions give redress when a person is victimised on account of colour, ethnic origin, religion, disability, gender identity, HIV/AIDS status or sexual orientation.
+Australia's hate speech laws have varied by jurisdiction.
+A new Bill passed both houses of parliament on 20 January 2026, and would come into force as the Combatting Antisemitism, Hate and Extremism (Criminal and Migration Laws) Act 2026 the day after this Act receives royal assent.

 Algeria

 Until 28 April 2020, there was no formal or clear law banning hate speech in the Algerian Penal Code.
 This additional law No.20/05, prohibits and combats bigotry and hate speech define hate speech as any kind of expression that spreads, incites, encourages, or justifies racial hatred, and other forms of hatred such as humiliation, hostility, or violence against person or group on the basis of their race, religion, ethnic origin, national origin, sex, Health status, disability, Geographical affiliation, or gender identity.
 It does, however, contain a ban against anyone that produces, maintains, or supervises a dedicated website or electronic account for the purpose of endorsing any initiative, concept, news, or sketches or pictures that may incite bigotry and hate in society which can result in a sentence of five to ten years in prison and a penalty of 5,000,000 to 10,000,000 DZD.